champa720/material.io/_science/cc-basics/chapter-1/lesson-1.3.md

 ---
 title: Nervous, Endocrine, and Reproductive Systems

+objectives:
+- Recognize the organs and processes of the nervous and endocrine systems
+- Differentiate between male and female reproductive organs
+- Sequence the events in the development of a fetus from a fertilized egg
+- Identify conclusions and supporting details

+skills:
+- Determine Central Ideas
+- Cite Textual Evidence

+vocabulary:
+- fetus
+- hormones
+- labor
+- menstrual cycle
+- sequence

 key_concept:
 - concept: >
     The nervous system and endocrine system are responsible for communications within the body.
 They control many processes in the body, including those of the reproductive system.